kevinbullock89/databricks/README.md

 ### Views

 A Temp View is available across the context of a Notebook.
+Temporary views skip persisting the definition in the underlying metastore.
+Views have metadata that can be accessed in the view’s directory.
+Temporary views are session-scoped and dropped when the Spark session ends.
+Views can be accessed after the session ends.

 ```sh
 -- mode "FAILFAST" will abort file parsing with a RuntimeException if any malformed lines are encountered